yoannrenard/ready-api/README.md

 - composer install

-# How to test
+# How to test it

 ## PHPUnit

-    bin/phpunit -c app/
+    bin/phpunit

 ## Behat